instore/slate/source/includes/_data.md

 ### address

 Required for delivery orders, otherwise optional.
 The address to which the order will be delivered.
+If the address is included all child keys are optional.

 US ZIP codes are placed in the postalCode field.

 ### customer